-Kyongboon Kwon teaches courses in cognitive assessment and intervention, alternative assessment and intervention, social/emotional assessment and intervention and advanced practicum in intervention and supervision.
+Kyongboon Kwon teaches courses in cognitive assessment, social/emotional assessment, cognitive and behavioral interventions in school, and practicum.
 Her primary research interests focus on children’s socialization in the peer group and its impact on children’s school-related functioning.

-Kwon is interested in children’s naturally occurring peer groups (e.g., cliques, friendship groups) that have a potentially significant impact on children’s social and academic development.
+Kyongboon is interested in children’s naturally occurring peer groups (e.g., cliques, friendship groups) that have a potentially significant impact on children’s social and academic development.
 She is also interested in the application of social network analysis in studying children’s peer groups.
-Kwon's recent studies have examined the impact of clique membership on children’s behavior nominations, the contribution of clique types to children’s social adjustment, perceived cohesion of cliques, and children’s social identification with a friendship group.
+For example, Kyongboon has examined the impact of clique membership on children’s behavior nominations, the contribution of clique types to children’s social adjustment, perceived cohesion of cliques, and children’s social identification with a friendship group.

 More recently, Kyongboon started researching the role of peers in children’s emotion socialization.
 Much research has focused on the role of parents in children’s emotion development, and relatively less is known regarding the nature and the mechanisms of emotion socialization in the peer group.
 In her recent studies, Kyongboon found that peers are good evaluators of others’ emotions in that peer perceived emotions predict school-related outcomes, such as social behavior, social status in the peer group, and academic functioning.
 Also, children’s emotion-focused relationships do not exactly overlap with friendships, and emotion-focused relationships are uniquely associated with adjustment outcomes.
 She hopes to further unpack children’s emotion socialization in the peer group through identifying meaningful constructs, developing measures, and providing practical implications.